magik-sword/Computer-Vision/README.md

 # Mammogram Tumor Classification

-This repository contains files that attempt to develop a convolutional neural network (CNN) model that can accurately classify breast tumors on a mammogram in the ["Breast Cancer"](https://www.kaggle.com/datasets/hayder17/breast-cancer-detection/data) Kaggle dataset is malignant or benign.
+This repository contains files attempting to develop a convolutional neural network (CNN) model that can accurately classify breast tumors on a mammogram in the ["Breast Cancer"](https://www.kaggle.com/datasets/hayder17/breast-cancer-detection/data) Kaggle dataset is malignant or benign.

 ## Overview
-Breast cancer is one of the most commonly diagnosed cancers across the world and the most commonly diagnosed among women.
+Breast cancer is one of the most commonly diagnosed cancers worldwide and the most commonly diagnosed among women.
 Mammograms are a standard way of detecting early signs of breast cancer, but factors such as breast tissue density, machine artifacts, and human error often lead to malignant tumors going unseen.
-This project aims to minimize the amount of malignant tumors that go undiagnosed by training three different transfer models on the dataset and comparing their performances against each other.
-The final model was a pre-trained DenseNet121 model that achieved a AUC score of 0.58 and a recall of 0.54.
+This project aims to minimize the amount of malignant tumors that go undiagnosed by training three different transfer models on the dataset and comparing their performance.
+The final model was a pre-trained DenseNet121 model that achieved an AUC score of 0.58 and a recall of 0.54.

 ## Summary of Work Done